webzille/FileManager/README.md

 * Download files from filemanager to your pc
 * Previewing images

+At the moment there are no validation on uploading the files and no config files...

 Many other features are planned... this is a dev version.

 > composer require webzille/filemanager